Svetlana Zakharova (dancer): Rise to fame

 Other notable appearances: Zakharova was one of the dancers featured in the 2006 documentary Ballerina.
 She has presented her own TV programme (Svetlana) on Russian television, a festival of children's dance running from 2015 to 2018.
 As of July 2020, she is also presenting "Bolshoi Ballet", a ballet competition for professional ballet dancers.
-She has performed in her own solo programme, sold out across Europe, "Modanse", a more modern ballet, and "Coco", an homage to Coco Chanel featuring costumes from the eponymous design house.
+She has performed in her own solo programme, sold out across Europe, "Modanse", a more modern ballet, and "Coco", a homage to Coco Chanel featuring costumes from the eponymous design house.

+In September 2024, Zakharova was appointed acting rector of the Moscow State Academy of Choreography.